the-isf-academy/making-with-code-zola/site/content/courses/cs10/unitXX/do_now/donow0/_index.md

 ---
 title: 4.
-Functions and Classes Review
+Functions
 type: checkup
 ---
-# Functions and Classes Review
+# Functions

 {{< code-action "Create a new file." >}}